 Biodesign NEXT extension funding is typically awarded to teams in the 1-2 quarters immediately following the course in which their projects were initiated.

 Winning teams will continue work on their projects on the Stanford campus, with support and assistance from the Stanford Biodesign team.

-Biodesign NEXT will be introduced to students in BIOE 273, BIOE 141A/B, and MED 275B at the beginning of the quarter in which those courses are offered.
+Biodesign NEXT will be introduced to students in BIOE 273, BIOE 141A/B, and MED 275B mid-quarter in which those courses are offered.
 For general questions, please contact Linda Lucian.